Computer Weekly at the movies: Werner Herzog takes on the internet

 Source: Computer Weekly

-Topics: Social Engineering, SpaceX, The Physics of Star Trek, UCLA, Vint Cerf, Elon Musk, Grizzly Man, penetration testing, Werner Herzog, World's Most Famous Hacker, Checker Marathons, EHS, electromagnetic hypersensitivity, internet, keynote speaker, Lawrence Krauss, phishing demonstrations, physicist, roboticist, Sebastian Thrun, security consultant, Len Kleinrock, Lo and Behold, London Film Festival, malware, reformed hacker, West Virginia, Spam, Tim Berners-Lee, US National Radio Astronomy Observatory, Wi-Fi, Adrien Treuille, Carnegie Mellon University, Cave of Forgotten Dreams, cosmologist, cybercrime, cybersecurity vulnerabilities, autonomous vehicle, British Film Institute, Fitzcarraldo, Greenbank, Kevin Mitnick, NETSCOUT, NRAO
+Topics: Social Engineering, SpaceX, Speaking Engagements, The Physics of Star Trek, UCLA, Vint Cerf, Elon Musk, Grizzly Man, penetration testing, Werner Herzog, Checker Marathons, cyber security, EHS, electromagnetic hypersensitivity, internet, Lawrence Krauss, phishing demonstrations, physicist, roboticist, Sebastian Thrun, security consultant, Len Kleinrock, Lo and Behold, London Film Festival, malware, reformed hacker, West Virginia, Spam, Tim Berners-Lee, US National Radio Astronomy Observatory, Wi-Fi, Adrien Treuille, Carnegie Mellon University, Cave of Forgotten Dreams, cosmologist, cybercrime, autonomous vehicle, British Film Institute, Fitzcarraldo, Greenbank, Kevin Mitnick, NETSCOUT, NRAO

 Latest Posts